The Vulnerabilities of Aging Out of Foster Care

-Our Youth and Family Services Programs in Northern New Jersey provides services to youth who have been in out-of-home placements including foster care, residential treatment facilities and detention centers.
+Our Youth and Family Services Programs in Northern New Jersey provide services to youth who have been in "out-of-home" placements including foster care, residential treatment facilities and detention centers.

-We provide case management intervention services to our youth which support their educational and vocational goals, linkage to physical and behavioral health services, clinical evaluation and intervention, and support in the development of daily life skills to ease their transition to independent living and adulthood.
+We provide case management intervention services to our youth which support their educational and vocational goals, linkage to physical and behavioral health services, clinical evaluation and intervention, and support in the development of daily life skills to ease their transition to mature, independent adulthood.

 Although each of our youth’s circumstances are unique, often times the common thread in their lives is multi-generational family disruption resulting in trauma — which often goes unnamed and undiagnosed.
 Unless the trauma is identified and treated, our youth are at high risk of developing co-morbid conditions including substance use disorders, domestic violence, trafficking, and behavioral health issues, particularly those experiencing traumatic stress linked with abuse and neglect.
 These factors are substantially greater for those youth having a history of living in foster care as reported by HHS.

-We know our youth are making progress in the lives when we see former residents in stable housing, with successful careers and families of their own.
+We know our youth are making progress in their lives when we see former residents in stable housing, with successful careers and families of their own.

 Learn more about how we help at-risk youth.